Taiko2k/Tauon/README.md

 For __Windows__, download latest installer from [releases](https://github.com/Taiko2k/tauonmb/releases) section.

-For __Arch Linux__, download pkgbuild from releases section and install.
+For __Arch Linux__, download pkgbuild from releases section.
+Navigate terminal to download location and run:

-Warning: The currently required package python-cairo-git may cause other packages to break. (known conflict with lollypop)
+    $ makepkg

-Using Yaourt, navigate terminal to download location and run:
+    $ sudo pacman -U tauon-music-box-2.1.6-1-x86_64.pkg.tar

-Update: There appeares to be a bug using this method in the current release of yaourt, you may need to install dependencies manually, or update to the dev version of yaourt (yaourt-git).
-Note that the dependency python-cairo-git is avaliable in the AUR
+Upgrading Note: If you had previously installed v2.1.5 or v2.1.0, you can now downgrade python-cairo to the stable version (or remove it if it is not required by other packages)

-    $ yaourt -Pi
+    $ sudo pacman -S python-cairo

 For further documentation see [guide](docs/guide.md).
 For detailed feature status see [features](docs/features.md).